 We are big oatmeal fans in our house.
 Mr. Fearless Dining calls oatmeal the comfort food of breakfast.
 Add blueberries and other fresh fruit to his oatmeal and he is one happy guy.

 Do you have a food that just makes you happy?
 Here is another Pressure Cooker Recipe my family loves: Gluten-Free Barbecue Turkey Meatballs.

 (*I was given a pressure cooker by Cosori to review for this post.
 All opinions and gushings are my own.)

-Pressure Cooker Oatmeal
+Pressure Cooker Baked Oatmeal with Blueberries

 When Cosori reached out to me to see if I wanted to try one of their pressure cookers, I was excited.
 This is a steel pressure cooker and it is high quality.

 I have seen so many food bloggers raving about how quickly this machine can make breakfast, lunch, or dinner.
 Saving time on dinner would be huge in our house!